How to Design A Golf Course (Everything to Know)

 All the things I mentioned above go into making a great course.
 But what about determining the strokes?

-An18-hole course has a 72 par.
-So using that as a framework will help with reverse engineering the numbers of par 4, 5, and 3 holes you will need.
+An 18-hole course has a 72 par.
+So using that as a framework will help reverse engineer the numbers of par 4, 5, and 3 holes you will need.

 Of the 18 golf holes, each one needs to be assessed a handicap of 1 to 18.
 This helps the handicap metric to be calculated.

-Par 4’s are the most common, but there is a hole or two at Meadow Farms that is a Par 6.
+Par 4’s are the most common, but a hole or two at Meadow Farms is a Par 6.
 There is even a Par 7 in South Korea!

 How Much Does It Cost To Build A Golf Course?